 • Scarlett is an unsympathetic character, yet she has virtues: Particularly her determination to get through the hurricane of crap that upends her life and indeed the entire society that was the context of her life.
 All that, it soon becomes clear, is gone, permanently gone… what’s the novel’s title, again?
 Through all this, while people like Ashley Wilkes get lost in the past (one understands the temptation, but it’s no use), Scarlett shrugs that off and soldiers on.

 But I got off track.
 What I wanted to say was that even though Scarlett is not a sympathetic character, Mitchell makes us sympathize with her, or at least, to make her function as a synechdoche for every other 16-year-old, male or female.
-When Scarlett awakes that morning, we are shown her thinking of how to convince Ashley to elope with her.
+Earlier that day, when Scarlet awoke, we were shown her thinking of how to convince Ashley to elope with her.
 “Just think!” she ruminates as she’s getting dressed.
 “This time tomorrow I could be Mrs. Ashley Wilkes!”
 And we see, in later passages, that she really does love him, even if it is in a somewhat possessive, immature way.
 Now read again that last sentence quoted above: